Buying Waterfront Property? Ask These 4 Questions Before Finalizing

 How Old Is the Seawall Near the Waterfront Property?

-Most waterfront properties in Jacksonville usually feature a seawall.
+Most waterfront properties usually feature a seawall.
 It protects the property's land and even the structure itself from land erosion.
 It also helps prevent flooding due to water level changes or storms.
 The best part?
 It doesn't take up as much of your property space as dikes and is cheaper to set up compared to shoreline protection structures like dikes.

 How Private is the Waterfront Property?